 You both have to lay some things down and take small steps toward communicating in a healthy way.
-Financial classes, financial counseling, and reading books together are valuable to learn how to work together and talk openly.
+Financial classes, financial counselling, and reading books together are valuable to learn how to work together and talk openly.

-2. Not working together to develop a budget
+2. Not working together to develop a spending plan

-Following a realistic budget is the key to managing money well.
+Following a realistic spending plan is the key to managing money well.
 This sounds easy, but different personality styles can make it frustrating to work together.